Eisa01/mpv-scripts/README.md

 [MPV.net](https://github.com/stax76/mpv.net) users must change the option `input-default-bindings = no` to `input-default-bindings = yes` located in `MPV.net/mpv.conf`

 ### Special Thanks
 Below is list of contributors/ honorable mentions.
+Without the below contributions these scripts would not exist today.
 - **SmartCopyPaste Script:** For the handlers that are used inside the script, which added compatibility for newer mpv versions, the method was originally forked and edited from [@jonniek](https://github.com/jonniek) appendURL script.
-Specical thanks for his work.
+Special thanks for his work.
 - **LogManager**: [@jonniek](https://github.com/jonniek) mpv-playlistmanager script and [@hacel](https://github.com/hacel) recents script, both scripts were forked and modified to help me in developing the LogManager which is used inside the script.
 Specials thanks for their work.
-- **UndoRedo Script:** Credits and special thanks to [@Banz99](https://github.com/Banz99) for forking SimpleUndo script and enhance it by a table to store undo and redo values.
+- **UndoRedo Script:** Credits and special thanks to my friend [@Banz99](https://github.com/Banz99) for forking SimpleUndo script and enhance it by a table to store undo and redo values.
+- **SmartSkip Script:** [skiptosilence.lua](https://github.com/detuur/mpv-scripts) by [@detuur](https://github.com/detuur/), [chapters.lua](https://github.com/mar04/chapters_for_mpv) by @[mar04](https://github.com/mar04), [chapterskip.lua](https://github.com/po5/chapterskip) by [@po5](https://github.com/po5/), and [autoload.lua](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) by [@mpv](https://github.com/mpv-player/mpv/) team.
+The following scripts were forked and modified in order to develop SmartSkip.
+Specials thanks for their work.